• Skip to primary navigation

 The sweetness only comes from the dried cranberries (which on their own, most likely DO contain added sugar) and sweet potatoes.

-Cranberry Muffin on a plate
+Closeup photo of Cranberry Muffin with sweet potato and pecans on a plate

 Now, I have made no-sugar-added muffins before, but that was because I actually just forgot to put the sugar in.
 And they didn't taste nearly as good as these ones.